dannberg/daily-pinboard/readme.md

 the api returns this for a given date:

 `{'date': datetime.datetime(2022, 6, 11, 21, 13, 49), 'user': 'dannberg', 'posts': [<Bookmark description="lionheart/pinboard.py: A full-featured Python wrapper (and command-line utility) for the Pinboard API.
 Built by the makers of Pushpin for Pinboard." url="github.com">]}`

+# Thanks!
+A special thank you to OpenAI's [ChatGPT](https://chat.openai.com/chat) for the code help!
+Damn, that tool is nifty.